nicolaslechenic/machine_learning/level1/README.md

 </div>

 This first bot vs game is the easiest game ever.
-When the game say ying or yang, the bot must complet the circle by saying the opposit !
+When the game say yin or yang, the bot must complet the circle by saying the opposit !

 ## Steps